mestabrookuno/8950-aws-scanner/CM Configuration Management.md

+Below are instructions for implementing controls in S3 found within the "CM Configuration Management" category of NIST 800-53.

 # CM-5 - Access Restrictions for Change
 CM-5, Access Restrictions for Change reads:
 > Define, document, approve, and enforce physical and logical access restrictions associated with changes to the system.